northeastnerd/wload/README.md

 I use it on my web sites like www.webthinglabs.html for example.

 That's it, enjoy.
+# Example
 Here's an example of usage:
 <pre>
 &lthtml>&lthead>
 &ltscript src="scripts/wload.min.js">&lt/script>